raspberrypi/documentation/configuration/device-tree.md

 `overlay_prefix`
 Specifies a subdirectory/prefix from which to load overlays - defaults to "overlays/".
 Note the trailing "/".
 If desired you can add something after the final "/" to add a prefix to each file, although this is not likely to be needed.

+Further ports can be controlled by the DT, for more details see [section 3](#part3).